Montreal During Formula1: The Gold, The Glam, The Grand Prix

 The real Grand Prix action takes place on Circuit Gilles Villeneuve, set on the scenic Île Notre-Dame just outside the core of the city.
 The track is famous for its tight turns, fast straights, and the kind of mid-race drama that can flip the leaderboard faster than you can say “pit stop”.

 But the weekend isn’t just one race.
 It plays out in three parts.
-Let me break down what the weekend looks like:
+Let me break down what that looks like:

 Friday – The Warm-Up